New Irish Republican Army: Actions

-On 18 April 2019, rioting took place on the streets of the Creggan after PSNI launched a raid looking for munitions.
+On 18 April 2019, rioting took place on the streets of the Creggan in Derry after PSNI launched a raid looking for munitions.
 It is believed the New IRA incited the riots; they were responsible for the fatal shooting of journalist Lyra McKee—who was not the intended victim—and later claimed responsibility and issued a statement of apology to her family and friends.
 Using their traditional Easter Rising commemorations various other Republican groupings including Sinn Féin and Éirígí expressly called for an end to all armed actions, while others including the 32 County Sovereignty Movement condemned the attack without adding a call for the end of violence.
 The Irish Republican Socialist Party cancelled its Easter Rising commemoration in Derry as a direct result of Lyra McKee's death.
 Republican murals around the city of Derry, including the famous Free Derry Corner gable end wall, were amended over the weekend following Lyra McKee's death expressing a community desire to move away from the violence of the past and disowning the dissident groupings who desire a return to it.
 These events have been cited as a sign of change in attitude towards dissidents in traditionally Republican areas.

 On 7 June 2019, the New IRA claimed responsibility for a potentially lethal bomb discovered on 1 June fitted under the car of a police officer at a golf club in east Belfast.
 A cross-border investigation was launched.

 On 18 August 2020, ten suspects were arrested in Northern Ireland as part of an all-island operation against the New IRA.
 The PSNI and Gardaí joined forces for 48 hours to carry out arrests and searches.
 The PSNI said that officers had made a number of arrests under the Terrorism Act across Northern Ireland in relation to New IRA activities.
 Those arrested were held in PSNI custody suites in Belfast.
 The PSNI raided properties in Derry, East Tyrone and Belfast.
 In the Republic Gardaí raided properties in Dublin, Cork, Kerry and Laois but arrested nobody.

-On April 21, 2021, the group said that it had planted an explosive device behind a PSNI officer's car in Dungiven.
+On 21 April 2021, the group said that it had planted an explosive device behind a PSNI officer's car in Dungiven.
 The device was made safe by the bomb disposal unit.

 On 17 February 2022, the group claimed responsibility for shooting a man in the legs in Strabane the week before.

 On 17 November 2022, the New IRA claimed responsibility for a bomb attack in which two PSNI officers were targeted by an explosive device which detonated near their vehicle while they were on patrol in Strabane, County Tyrone.
 Neither officer was seriously injured in the attack.